itslokeshx/Second-Brain/DATA_SCHEMA.md

 -   **Privacy**: Data stays on your device unless the "Sync" feature is explicitly used.

 ### Sync Mechanism (Optional/Partial)
-The code contains logic for Cloud Sync (WebSocket/API calls to `focustodo.net`), but in this local build, it acts primarily as a local-first app.
+The code contains logic for Cloud Sync (WebSocket/API calls to )mongodb, but in this local build, it acts primarily as a local-first app.
 Local changes are optimistically saved to `localStorage`.

 ---